jep9731/academic-MSDS420-final-project/README.md

 # NYC Congestion Pricing Analysis

 This repository contains an analysis of the impact of New York City's Congestion Relief Zone on vehicle entries, MTA ridership, and traffic patterns.

-It includes an exploratory data analysis (EDA) and performance benchmarks for PostgreSQL, Elasticsearch, and MySQL using the provided datasets.
+It includes performance benchmarks for PostgreSQL, Elasticsearch, and MySQL using the provided datasets and docker compose files.

 ---